riboflavin/test-framer-sync/compare/avoma-vs-granola.md

 ---
 type: comparison
 title: Avoma vs Granola – Feature and product comparison
-description: Detailed analysis comparing Avoma and Granola AI meeting note platforms, evaluating transcription quality, action item capture, meeting summaries, and additional factors like ease-of-use, in-person support, security, and integrations.
+description: A comprehensive comparison of AI meeting assistants Avoma and Granola, analyzing their features, pricing, and use cases for meeting transcription, summarization, and note-taking.
 ---

 # Avoma vs Granola – Feature and product comparison

+## What should you expect from an AI meeting automation tool?
-AI meeting notes platforms provide four primary deliverables:
+AI meeting automation tools provide four primary functions:
 * Transcripts that create a word-for-word record of the meeting.
 For example, a one-hour product development meeting generates a searchable document containing every feature discussion, technical requirement, and team decision.
-* Action items are pulled directly from the conversation.
+* [Action items](/releases/add-action-items-to-meetings) are pulled directly from the conversation.
 When someone says "John will update the wireframes by Friday," the AI automatically creates a tracked task with the assignee and deadline.
 * Meeting summaries distill hour-long conversations into 2-3 paragraphs.
 A 45-minute sprint planning meeting becomes a concise overview of sprint goals, resource allocation, and key decisions.
 * Topic segmentation breaks discussions into labeled sections.
 A client call covering multiple projects is automatically divided into sections like "Website Redesign," "Q1 Marketing Campaign," and "Budget Review."
 In addition to the quality of these deliverables, we'll want to look at a number of other key factors:
 * Ease-of-use: does it have a simple, intuitive setup that works for non-technical users?
 * In-person meeting support: can it transcribe audio from live recordings or uploaded files, not just virtual calls?